Tick Treatment Program

 Developed at a leading Lyme disease research laboratory at the Harvard School of Public Health.
 Based on the scientific study of ecology of the deer tick and the field mouse, the respective vector and the reservoir of the disease.

-Tests have proven that the risk of encountering infected ticks on treated property can be reduced up to 97% by the use of Damminix.
+Tests have proven that the risk of encountering infected ticks on treated property can be reduced up to 90% by the using Tick Control Tubes.

 An environmentally responsible treatment that effectively gets to the root of the problem without harming other life forms and vegetation.
 The cardboard tubes are biodegradable and do not need to be inspected, picked up, or discarded.
 They will eventually breakdown harmlessly and disappear, but not before they have killed hundreds of Lyme disease carrying ticks.